TaichengGuo/starter-academic/content/authors/admin/_index.md

 ---

 Now, I'm in my gap year.
 My research interests include applied machine learning, information retrieval(particularly Recommender Systems), data mining and Big Data Analysis, and NLP.
 I have participated in and got a good place in premier international data mining and machine learning competitions such as  KDD Cup and NeurIPS Challenge.
-In the future PHD/Master/RA/Visiting student studies, I will cherish the research opportunities and devote myself to research.
+In the future PHD/RA/Visiting student studies, I will cherish the research opportunities and devote myself to research.

 ❗️❗️❗️I have strong code ability and determination to do research.
-Also, I'm currently looking for research opportunities including PhD, RA, Master or Visiting student.
+Also, I'm currently looking for research opportunities including PhD, RA or Visiting student.
 If you are looking for students to do research together, please contact me taichengguo.gtc@gmail.com.
 I will be pretty grateful!